Adolescent Substance Use Disorder

 However, the psychological effects are still apparent.
 I.E. changes in mood, extreme focus on getting high, loss or disregard of social relationships, and poor scholastic performance.

 Do Children Abuse Prescription Drugs?

 An intervention is an example of family-based therapy.
-Ensuring that the adolescent is aware of and familiar with their support system can go a long way in battling substance abuse.
+Ensuring that the adolescent or young adult is aware of and familiar with their support system can go a long way in battling substance abuse.

 Recovery Support Services

 Recovery support services for substance use treatment allow an individual to meet others with substance use disorders who have overcome addiction.

 Ensuring an adolescent is surrounded by positive influences who understand what they’re going through creates a safe environment for recovery.